watterbottlee/smart-Logix-backend/Readme.md

 # Smart Logix Backend API Documentation

-**Base URL:** All endpoints are relative to your deployment domain.
-**Format:** All requests and responses use JSON.
+**Base URL:** All endpoints are relative to  deployment domain. it can be your localhost or deployed server **Format:** All requests and responses use JSON.

 ---